 The General Services Administration (GSA) disposes of Federal property with government auctions.
-They sell a wide variety of surplus federal real property in all of the 50 states as well as DC, Puerto Rico, US Virgin Islands and US Pacific Territories.
+They sell a wide variety of surplus federal real property in all of the 50 states as well as DC, Puerto Rico, US Virgin Islands, and US Pacific Territories.
 These sales can be online, live auctions or sealed bid sales.

-Once the GSA has determined that they no longer have need for a federal asset of other government property, they offer it for sale to the public.
+Once the GSA has determined that they no longer have a need for a federal asset or other government property, they offer it for sale to the public.

 Here are some links to the relevant pages of the General Services Administration site regarding their auctions and online sales: